Grace-a-s/RONR_Project/BACKEND-API-DOCUMENTATION.md

 ### Committee Roles

-The system implements three role levels within committees:
+The system implements three role levels within committees: `MEMBER`, `CHAIR`, and `OWNER`.
+See README.md for more details about the roles and their permissions.

-#### MEMBER

-**Permissions**:

-- Propose motions
-- Second motions (if not the author)
-- Participate in debates
-- Vote on motions

-#### CHAIR

-**Permissions**:

-- All MEMBER permissions
-- Approve or veto seconded motions
-- Open voting phase after debate

-#### OWNER

-**Permissions**:

-- All MEMBER permissions
-- Create committees
-- Add/remove members
-- Change member roles
-- Update committee information

 ### Role Enforcement